16-08-01 -- Summary Of Essay Eight Part One: Lenin Refutes Mechanics

 [TAR = The Algebra of Revolution, i.e., Rees (1998); STD = Stalinist Dialectician.]

 Countless other DM-theorists say the same sort of thing.
-[We saw Lenin do so above.]
+[We saw Lenin do so above, too.]

-It could be argued that change should be regarded as the result of a 'dialectical' interplay between internal and external causes -- an opinion which Bukharin, for one, certainly held; indeed, more recent STDs seem to be fond of this doctrine, too -- on that, see Essay Eight Part One.
-However, this response would surely allow room once more for an external (hence supernatural) cause of the universe, and dialecticians would not only have to ignore Lenin's "absolute" dialectical caveat, recorded above, they would have to join the externalists and admit to their own "bad infinity", which, according to Rees:
+It could be argued that change should be regarded as the result of a 'dialectical' interplay between internal and external causes -- an opinion which Bukharin, for one, certainly held; indeed, more recent STDs also seem rather fond of this idea -- on that, see Essay Eight Part One.
+However, this response would surely allow room once more for an external (hence supernatural) cause of the universe, and then dialecticians would not only have to ignore Lenin's "absolute" dialectical caveat, recorded above, they would have to join the externalists and admit to their own "bad infinity", which, according to Rees:

 "…postulates an endless series of causes and effects regressing to 'who knows where?'"
 [Ibid., p.7.]

-In the event, it is shown in Essay Eight Part One and Part Two (as well as Essay Five), that "internal contradictions" (even if they exist) cannot account for change anyway.
+In the event, as I show in Essay Eight Parts One and Two (as well as Essay Five), "internal contradictions" (even if some sense could be made of them) can't account for change anyway.
 Exactly why anything would change into its 'opposite', or how an 'opposite' can make anything change, is left entirely mysterious.
-Dialecticians seem to think that this verbal tangle will explain itself, assuming that just because we can depict things as turning into "what they are not", this "what they are not" must have caused it!
-[This example of dialectical licence is picked apart in Essay Seven.]
+Dialecticians seem to think that this verbal tangle will explain itself, apparently assuming that just because we can depict things as turning into "what they are not", the "what they are not" they turn into must have caused that change!
+[This entire thesis is taken apart in Essay Seven.]

-Moreover, precisely what is it that justifies the turning of a neat verbal formula into yet another a priori Super-scientific thesis, true for all of time and space?
-Nothing, it seems -- or nothing dialecticians have so far shared with their readers.
-And no wonder; too many awkward questions asked here would unmask the Idealism implicit in DM a little too starkly.
+Moreover, precisely what is it that justifies the turning of a neat verbal formula into yet another a priori Superscientific thesis, true for all of time and space?
+Nothing, it seems -- or nothing dialecticians have so far cared to share with their bemused readers.
+And no wonder; too many awkward questions asked here would unmask the Idealism implicit in DM rather abruptly, as George Novack unwittingly admitted:

-With this, the alleged superiority of DM over its rivals disappears.
-About these, Rees concludes that:
+With this, the alleged superiority of DM over its Idealist rivals evaporates.
+About the latter, Rees concludes that:

 "...[they offer a] mere description, not explanation; the what, but not the how or the why."
 [Ibid., p.7.]

-Well, it now seems that DM cannot do this either.
+Well, it now seems that DM can't explain anything, either.

-[The claim that forces are the physical correlate of contradictions, and hence can cause change, is examined in detail in Essay Eight Part Two.]
+[The claim that forces are the physical correlate of 'dialectical contradictions', and hence can cause, or which can explain, change, is batted out of the park in Essay Eight Part Two.]

-In fact, it is pertinent to ask: how could DM-theorists possibly know that change is always and only the result of "internal contradictions"?
-Clearly, unless they were semi-divine beings, they could not possibly know this.
-The dogma itself certainly cannot have been derived from experience (since it is not possible to observe or confirm the existence of real contradictions -- the claim that these are physically "real", or have real correlates, is examined in detail in Essays Four, Five, Seven, Eight Part One and Part Two, and Eleven Part One), which means that they cannot have been obtained by 'abstraction' from experience, either.
+In fact, it is now worth asking: How could DM-theorists possibly know that change is always and only the result of "internal contradictions"?
+Clearly, unless they are semi-divine beings, they couldn't possibly know this.
+The idea itself certainly can't have been derived from experience (since it is not possible to observe or confirm the existence of real contradictions -- the claim that these are physically "real", or have real correlates, is examined in detail in Essays Four, Five, Seven, Eight Parts One and Two, and Eleven Part One), which means that they can't have been obtained by 'abstraction' from experience, either.

 In that case, despite protestations to the contrary, this DM-thesis (like all the others) must have been imposed on nature.

-[In fact, this idea was lifted from Hegel, who derived it not from nature, but from some badly mangled sub-Aristotelian logic.
-On that, see here and here.]
+[In fact, we know where this idea originated: it was lifted from Hegel, who derived it, not from nature, but from some seriously garbled sub-Aristotelian logic -- and from Plato.
+On this, see here and here.]

-The thesis that change is the result of "internal contradictions" is thus revealed for what it is: another piece of a priori Superscience, only this time it is one that has been based on a series of dubious metaphysical 'thought experiments', an array of anthropomorphic concepts, and no evidence at all.
+The thesis that change is the result of "internal contradictions" is now exposed for what it is: yet another example of a priori Superscience, which was itself based on a series of dubious metaphysical 'thought experiments', an set of anthropomorphic concepts, and no evidence at all.

-Again, from a few words we get Super-Facts.
+Again, from a handful words we get Super-Facts.

-To begin afresh: the DM-Totality seems to be a Mega-system that contains many sub-systems.
-I say "seems" here because, as we will find out in Essay Eleven Parts One and Two, it's far from clear what dialecticians themselves think their 'Totality' is, or what it contains.
+To begin afresh: the DM-Totality seems to be a Mega-system that itself contains many sub-systems.
+I say "seems" here because, as we will find out in Essay Eleven Parts One and Two, it is far from clear what dialecticians themselves think their 'Totality' actually is, or even what it contains!

 However, before I substantiate the above allegations, a couple of preliminary points need making:

-(1) I shall count as a system any object or process that is made of simpler interconnected parts.
-For example, an atom is made of a nucleus and 'orbiting' electrons; the solar system, is comprised of a centrally-placed sun and orbiting planets, and so on.
+(1) I shall count a system as any object or process that is made of simpler interconnected proper parts.
+For example, an atom is made of a nucleus and 'orbiting' electrons; the solar system, of a centrally-placed sun and orbiting planets, and so on --, each of which is a sub-system in its own right.
+A sub-system is a system which is also a proper part of another system.
+By "system-specific" I mean processes (geometrically or topologically) internal to a given system or sub-system.

-(2) A simple object is one that has no parts, and hence is not a system.
-Apparently, electrons and photons are elementary particles, but whether they are metaphysically simple is unclear.
+(2) A simple object is one that has no parts, and, in view of the above, isn't therefore a system.
+Apparently, electrons and photons are elementary particles (but whether they are 'metaphysically simple' is unclear).
 [On this, see Castellani (1998).]

 [UO = Unity of Opposites.]

-Now, the reasons for saying that (according to DM-theorists) either everything in the universe is made of simple but eternally changeless objects, or it is composed of sub-systems that cannot interact can be summarised in the following series of connected propositions (which list all the available (relevant) possibilities there with respect to systems, objects, change and interaction):
+Now, the reasons for saying that either everything in the DM-universe is made (i) Of simple but eternally changeless objects, or it is composed (ii) Of sub-systems that can't interact can be summarised in the following series of connected, informal propositions (which, I think, include all the relevant possibilities appertaining to systems, objects, change and interaction):

-D1: Change is internal to a system.
+D1: Change is internal to systems.
 Objects and processes in each system mutually condition one another (as UOs).

 D3: Objects within systems change because of their internal relations and/or contradictions.

-D4: Objects in a particular system do not have external relations with one another.
+D4: On the one hand: Objects in a particular system don't have external relations with one another.
 What appear to be external links are in fact misperceived or misidentified internal relations.

-D5: Systems themselves cannot affect each other except by their own internal inter-systemic relations of the above (D4) sort.
+D5: Systems themselves can't affect each other except by their own internal inter-systemic relations of the above, D4-type.

-D7: Hence, single objects and/or processes cannot be systems, otherwise they could not influence each other (by D6).
+D7: Hence, single objects and/or processes can't be systems, otherwise they couldn't influence each other (by D6).

-D8: On the other hand, once more, objects and processes must be sub-systems (and hence systems in their own right), since they are composed of an indefinite (possibly infinite) number of their own sub-units (molecules, atoms, sub-atomic particles, etc.).
-But even then, as systems themselves, objects and processes could not influence one another (again, by D6).
+D8: On the other hand, once more, objects and processes must be sub-systems (and hence systems in their own right), since they are composed of an indefinite (possibly infinite) number of their own sub-units (molecules, atoms, sub-atomic particles, and so on).
+But even then, as systems themselves, objects and processes couldn't exert an influence one another (again, by D6).

-D9: This means that at some point there must be simple units that are not themselves systems; otherwise, if everything were system-like (or if all that exists are sub-sub-sub-…sub-systems, to infinity) nothing could have any effect on anything else (by D6) -- that is, if all change is internally-motivated.
+D9: This means that at some point there must be simple units of 'matter' that aren't themselves systems.
+Otherwise, if everything were system-like (or, if all that exists were composed of sub-sub-sub-…systems, to infinity) nothing could have any effect on anything else (by D6) -- that is, if all change is internally-motivated.

-D10: But, if there were such simple units (i.e., if they had no 'parts', and were thus not systems themselves) they would be changeless.
-If that weren't the case, these simple units would be UOs themselves (and thus not simple, after all), subject to their own internally-driven development.
-Indeed, if they are changeless they can have no effect on one another (or they would not be changeless).
+D10: But, if there were such simple units (i.e., if these hypothesised 'simples' have no 'parts', and hence aren't systems themselves) they would be changeless.
+If that weren't the case, given the DM-theory of change, these 'simple' units would have to be UOs themselves (thus they wouldn't be simple, after all), and would be subject to their own internally-driven development.
+Moreover, if these 'simples' were changeless, they could have no effect on one another (or they wouldn't be changeless).
+Indeed, it isn't easy to see how a 'simple' could change in any way at all -- other than by some sort of rearrangement among themselves.

-D11: Hence, reality is either composed of a (possibly) infinite hierarchy of systems that have no influence on each other, or it is made out of fundamental (non-system-like) particles that are changeless and have no influence on anything.
+D11: Hence, reality is either (i) composed of a (possibly) infinite hierarchy of systems that have no influence on each other, or it is (ii) composed of fundamental (non-system-like) objects that are changeless and have no effect on anything.

 Clearly, both horns of this dilemma contradict all we know about nature.
 Is there any way to avoid this fatal conclusion?
 Could there be a 'dialectical' way out of this Hermetic Hole?